2007 Broadway stagehand strike

-2007 Broadway Stagehands Strike was a strike action by stagehands represented by Theatrical Protective Union Number One (Local One) of the International Alliance of Theatrical Stage Employees (IATSE) against the Shubert, Jujamcyn, and Nederlander theaters (represented by League of American Theatres and Producers).
+The 2007 Broadway Stagehands Strike was a strike action by stagehands represented by Theatrical Protective Union Number One (Local One) of the International Alliance of Theatrical Stage Employees (IATSE) against the Shubert, Jujamcyn, and Nederlander theaters (represented by League of American Theatres and Producers).
 The strike (the first in the union's 121-year history) commenced on November 10, 2007, at 10:00 A.M. in New York City.
 It was the second strike on Broadway in five years (the other was the 2003 Broadway Musicians Strike).

 On November 28, 2007, at 10:30 pm, the two sides announced a settlement to end the strike, with shows beginning the evening of November 29.
 This was the longest strike to hit Broadway since a 25-day musicians' strike in 1975.

 Background

 IATSE Local One engages in collective bargaining with the League of American Theatres and Producers (the League), an association of Broadway theater owners and producers.

 IATSE Local One was formed in 1886, and represents about 7,000 stagehands and other theater workers in the New York City area.
 Roughly 450 to 700 of its members work for Broadway theaters, building, installing and operating scenery and sound and lighting equipment.

 The League includes nearly every one of the 39 theaters on Broadway.
 The Jujamcyn Amusement Corporation owns five theaters, The Shubert Organization 17 theaters, and the Nederlander Organization nine theaters.
 The remaining members of the League (Disney Theatrical, Live Nation and six nonprofits) each own a single theater.
 Generally, Jujamcyn and the Shubert Organization are the only owners represented by the League in negotiations.
 The Nederlander Organization has a separate contract, but a clause in the contract guarantees that its terms and conditions reflect the contract reached with the League.
 The remaining members engage in individual contract negotiations with IATSE Local One.